mrspo/docker/pi-hole/README.md

-### If running pihole from OMV with Docker Compose installed, use `omv-compose.yaml`:
+## Pi-hole
 1. Limit the DHCP scope of your internal network on your router
-2. Pick an IP from outside this range and assign it to pihole in `omv-compose.yaml`
-3. The Docker Compose file uses macvlan to assign a virtual NIC using this IP.
+2. Pick an IP from outside this range and assign it to the virtual NIC.
+The Docker compose file uses macvlan to assign a virtual NIC using this IP.
 This is all done so the port 80 interface for pihole doesn't interfere with the OMV interface

-### If running pihole as a standalone Docker container (not compatible with OMV), use `local-compose.yaml`
+3. Open a browser to the pi-hole IP to reach the admin interface